SciML/ModelOrderReduction.jl/docs/src/tutorials/deim_FitzHugh-Nagumo.md

 nothing # hide
 ```

-The snapshots are obtained by solving the full-order system.
+The snapshot trajectories are obtained by solving the full-order system.

 ```@example deim_FitzHugh_Nagumo
 using DifferentialEquations